Tutorial: Create a User VPN connection using Azure Virtual WAN

 - Unzip the profile.
 Open the vpnconfig.ovpn configuration file from the OpenVPN folder in notepad.

 - Fill in the P2S client certificate section with the P2S client certificate public key in base64.
-In a PEM formatted certificate, you can simply open the .cer file and copy over the base64 key between the certificate headers.
+In a PEM formatted certificate, you can open the .cer file and copy over the base64 key between the certificate headers.
 For steps, see How to export a certificate to get the encoded public key.

 - Fill in the private key section with the P2S client certificate private key in base64.
 For steps, see How to extract private key..